hAkselS/fprime/docs/Tutorials/MathComponent/developing-deployments.md

 # Develop Deployments

 ## Background
 The deployment is the portion of F' that will actually run on the spacecraft.
-Think of the deployment as an executable.
+Think of the deployment like an executable.

 ## In this Section

-In this part of the tutorial, you will create a deployment and integrate the deployment with the other work you have completed.
+In this section, you will create a deployment and integrate the deployment with the other work you have completed.
 At the end of this section, you will run the F' ground data system and test your components by actually running them!

+## Create a Deployment
 Use the following command to create the deployment:

 ```shell